RedTurtle/auslfe.formonline.pfgadapter/README.txt

 When user A ask for something, he always need to receive user B authorization before any other action can be taken.

 To simplify the process and not being forced to have a Company Organization Chart, is user A itself that "choose" who is his overseer.
-This is done writing down the user B e-mail address when filling the form.
+This is done by A writing down the B's e-mail address when filling the form.

 When saving, user B will receive special power onto the generated form, so he can go there and edit, reject or approve the form.